LangGraph Cloud

 // Use externalId (your backend's thread ID) for API calls

-return sendMessage({ threadId: externalId, messages });
+return sendMessage({ threadId: externalId, messages, config });

 },